Digital format standards

 We recommend the following New Zealand resources for more in-depth information:

-Digitisation Guidelines Specifications for Imaging - Alexander Turnbull Library, National Library of New Zealand, October 2006
+Digitisation of heritage audio recordings (+ checklist for planning a digitisation project) - Alexander Turnbull Library, National Library of New Zealand

 A Guide to Recording Oral History - New Zealand History Online